CAMP and the NCCAVS CMP Users Group are excited to co-host the 27th International Symposium on Chemical-Mechanical Planarization (CMP)!

 Dr. Paul Bernatis

-Fellow, DuPont Advanced Cleans Technology
+Fellow, DuPont Advanced Cleans & Slurry Technologies

 With considerable experience in nanoparticles and surfaces gained from decades of working in the semiconductor and pharmaceutical industries, Dr. Bernatis is a leader in developing formulations used for cleaning applications.
 His work at DuPont requires the development of selective chemistries to remove tenacious residues from delicate structures.
 Most recently, his focus has been on developing new formulations for post-CMP cleaning of cutting-edge devices with sub-10 nm geometries that contain corrosion-sensitive metals.